-(h) (1) Failure of the timber operator or an employee of the timber operator, after receiving notice pursuant to this section, to comply with a validly issued stop order is a violation of this section and is punishable as provided in paragraph (3) of subdivision (a); provided, however, that in all cases, the timber operator, and not an employee of the operator or any other person, shall be charged with that violation.
+(h) (1) Failure of the timber operator or an employee of the timber operator, after receiving notice pursuant to this section, to comply with a validly issued stop order is a violation of this section and is a misdemeanor punishable by a fine of not less than five hundred dollars (\$500), or by imprisonment for not more than one year in the county jail, or both.
+The person shall also be subject to civil damages to the state not to exceed ten thousand dollars (\$10,000) for each misdemeanor violation.
+However, in all cases, the timber operator, and not an employee of the operator or any other person, shall be charged with that violation.
 Each day or portion thereof that the violation continues shall constitute a new and separate offense.

-(2) In determining the penalty for any timber operator guilty of violating a validly issued stop order, the court shall take into consideration all relevant circumstances, including, but not limited to, the following:
+(2) In determining the penalty for a timber operator guilty of violating a validly issued stop order, the court shall take into consideration all relevant circumstances, including, but not limited to, the following:

-(A) The extent of harm to soil, water, or timber resources or to fish and wildlife habitat.
+(A) The extent of harm to soil, water, or timber resources or to fish and wildlife